 Doctoral students can earn a Master of Arts (MA) in Counseling Psychology en route to their PhD degree.
-Requirements consist of 24 credits of coursework already taken as part of the doctoral curriculum and completion of a Master's thesis, requiring enrollment in six (6.0) credits of CPY 599, for a total of 30 credit hours.
+Requirements consist of 24 credits of coursework already taken as part of the doctoral curriculum and completion of a Master's thesis, requiring enrollment in six (6) credits of CPY 599, for a total of 30 credit hours.
+Students who include any course credit hours from a previously awarded master's degree on their doctoral Interactive Plan of Study are not eligible for a Master's in Passing (MIP).
+That is, all coursework included in an MIP Interactive Plan of Study must have been completed after admission to the doctoral program.